Dan Gaspar

-Daniel Gaspar (born August 27, 1955, in South Glastonbury, Connecticut) is a Portuguese-American football and goalkeeping coach who was an assistant coach for Carlos Queiroz's Iran team.
-He is a long-time assistant and consultant to Queiroz with whom he co-authored Project 2010 for the USSF in 1998, with the goal to create a blueprint for long-term improvements in US soccer.
+Daniel Gaspar (born August 27, 1955, in South Glastonbury, Connecticut) is a Portuguese-American football and goalkeeping coach who is an assistant coach for Hartford Athletic.

+Gaspar was a long-time assistant and consultant to Carlos Queiroz with whom he co-authored Project 2010 for the USSF in 1998, with the goal to create a blueprint for long-term improvements in US soccer.

 Gaspar worked as a technical assistant and also a goalkeeping assistant coach for the Portuguese men's and youth national football teams and for the South African men's national team.
 He also worked as the goalkeeping coach for Sporting CP, S.L.
 Benfica and F.C.
 Porto in Portugal, and he was the assistant coach of J League Nagoya Grampus Eight in Japan.

 Gaspar was the head coach of University of Hartford men's soccer team between 2005 and 2010.
 He resigned in March 2011.
 He played as a goalkeeper when he was a business management college student at the University of Hartford.
 He was also the associate head coach of Central Connecticut State University men's soccer team.